cdl-biosimilars/mofi/docs/workflow.rst

            :alt: Search parameters
            :align: center

 Click onto *Find modifications* to start the composition search, possibly followed by the structure search if you specified a list of glycans in step 3.
+You may

-You may analyze either all peaks in the spectrum or a single mass.
+* analyze either all peaks in the spectrum or a single mass.

-The tolerance for acceptable annotations can be given in Da or ppm.
+* set the tolerance for acceptable annotations in Da or ppm.
+* specify an upper limit for each modification to be used in the absence of a glycan library.

 .. admonition:: Example
    :class: note